TashaTheInnkeeper/TashaTheInnkeeper/README.md

 ---

 ## ━━ ✦ 🦊 about me ✦ ━━
-- lover of Deco lines & champagne‑coded commits 🥂
+- Lover of Art Deco 🥂
-- furry‑adjacent, silly but polished 🐾
+- Furry🐾
-- transfemme & agender: identity woven into design choices
+- transfemme & agender
+  - (I accidentally clipped out of bounds on the gender spectrum)
 - caffeine‑powered tinkerer ☕

 ---